History of the Rugby World Cup: 2000 – present

 The 2015 tournament was hosted by England.
 The tournament was won by New Zealand, who defeated Australia 34–17 to become the first nation to successfully defend their World Champion title and the first nation to win the tournament three times.
 This was the first time New Zealand had won the cup away from home.
-This tournament is notable for the controversial Pool of Death that occurred which saw Australia, England and Wales fight to get a place in the Quarter Finals; the pool draw taking place in December 2012.
+This tournament is notable for the controversial Pool of Death that occurred which saw Australia, England and Wales fight to get a place in the quarter-finals; the pool draw taking place in December 2012.
 Going into the tournament, England, Wales and Australia were all ranked in the top five in the world rankings.
 England became the second Host nation, after Wales in 1991, not to make it out of the Pools.
-This also became the first Rugby World Cup to have all Northern Hemisphere competition knocked out in the Quarter Finals, with Argentina, South Africa, Australia and New Zealand progressing through to the Semi-Finals.
-This World Cup was also remembered for the biggest upset in Rugby history, when Japan beat South Africa 34 - 32 in the pool stages and came very close to making their first Quarter Finals.
+This also became the first Rugby World Cup to have all Northern Hemisphere competition knocked out in the quarter-finals, with Argentina, South Africa, Australia and New Zealand progressing through to the semi-finals.
+This World Cup was also remembered for the biggest upset in Rugby history, when Japan beat South Africa 34 - 32 in the pool stages and came very close to making their first Quarter-finals.

 The 2019 tournament was hosted in Japan, It was won by South Africa after they defeated England in the final.
 Some notable things that happened in this tournament were when Uruguay got their first RWC win since 2003, beating Fiji 30–27.
 Japan became the first quarter finalist from Asia, and the first Tier 2 nation to win a pool, with famous victories over Ireland (19-12) and Scotland (28-21).
-New Zealand lost their first RWC game since 2007 when England defeated them in the semi finals 19–7.
+New Zealand lost their first RWC game since 2007 when England defeated them in the semi-finals 19–7.

-On 15 November 2017 France was announced as host of the 2023 Rugby World Cup.
+On 15 November 2017 France was announced as host of the 2023 Rugby World Cup.The tournament was won by South Africa, who defeated New Zealand 12–11 to become the second nation to successfully defend their World Champion title and the first nation to win the tournament four times.
+This was the second time and only nation that South Africa had won the cup after they lost a match in pool stage.